-- 1. Insufficient Leaching Area Whenever a parcel cannot accommodate the size of leachfield required by the soils found on the parcel, ET may be used to reduce the BOD and total nitrogen in order to allow an increase in soil application rates for wastewater loading, pursuant to Section 7.38.150.A.3. - Soil Percolation Rates Slower than 60 MPI For soils percolating 60-120 MPI, the use of ET is required. - 3.
+- 1. Insufficient Leaching Area Whenever a parcel cannot accommodate the size of leachfield required by the soils found on the parcel, ET may be used to reduce the BOD and total nitrogen in order to allow an increase in soil application rates for wastewater loading, pursuant to Section 7.38.150.A.3. - 2.
+Soil Percolation Rates Slower than 60 MPI For soils percolating 60-120 MPI, the use of ET is required. - 3.
 Setback to Groundwater Unsuitable for Leachfields Use of enhanced treatment may also allow building additions with reduced groundwater separation.
 For repairs and upgrades using enhanced treatment, the groundwater separation and distance to surface water bodies may be reduced (Section 7.38.150.B.9).
 Parcels that have gentle slopes and high groundwater problems that prevent the use of conventional leachfields may be suitable for mound or at-grade systems described below.
 A proposal for a mound system that meets requirements for the design loading rate may enable bedroom and other building additions provided that an area is available for replacement of the mound. - 4.
-Sandy Soils with Rapid Percolation Enhanced treatment with nitrogen reduction will be required for all new OWTS and replacement OWTS in sandy soils with percolation rates faster than 5 MPI, except as described below.
+Sandy Soils with Rapid Percolation Enhanced treatment with nitrogen reduction will be required for all new OWTS and replacement OWTS in sandy soils with percolation rates faster than 5 MPI.
 For fast percolating sandy soils in areas where nitrogen reduction is required, the County Health Officer maintains a list of approved treatment units that can be used to reduce total nitrogen levels in effluent by 50-75% (30 mg-N/L, but with an ultimate target is 10 mg-N/L).
 For the purposes of this document, "sandy soils" are coarse-grained sands that have demonstrated average percolation rates faster than five minutes per inch.
-This requirement can be waived for parcels that are greater than 10 acres or outside the nitrate concern areas of San Lorenzo Watershed, North Coast Water Supply Watersheds, Valencia Watershed and La Selva Beach area; and maintain a private well setback of more than 150 ft.